swarbler/bestof/tech/pc-builds/cases.md

 		- *NZXT H5 Flow*
 		- *Phanteks Eclipse G500A*

-{: .note }
-The Lian Li Lancool 207 is smaller than the 216 and more similar to a mATX case that happens to support ATX motherboards
+> The Lian Li Lancool 207 is smaller than the 216 and more similar to a mATX case that happens to support ATX motherboards

-{: .note }
-The Montech Air 100 is an mATX case, whereas the 903 can fit ATX motherboards
+> The Montech Air 100 is an mATX case, whereas the 903 can fit ATX motherboards

 {: .alternative-title }
 > alternative budget mATX case